 From all the above discussions, you all can understand what BOM is, what it does, and what are its two types.
 And that's why you are wondering how to implement it in your own organization.
 So to solve this problem, you can use any automation software to create a BOM.

 But before that, you should break down all the components and procedures used to create your main final product.
-Accordingly, you will get to know about all the components that whether you will procure them from somewhere else or will manufacture them.
+Accordingly, you will get to know about all the components and whether you will procure them from somewhere else or will manufacture them.
 Further, you will decide about the person who will create it and can add revisions to it.
 Then you will decide about the structure of BOM if it will be single or multi-level.
 And after that, you will start listing it with the help of a software solution.

 Now, if you are implementing the usage of BOM in your organization.
 Then I think you are doing it to maintain clear communication and better understanding between different departments.
 And also to collect and track data and learnings using which you can make efficient key decisions for your firm.